%

 Vacancy & Tenant Demand

 The vacancy rate in Kingsville is 5.8%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
-Population growth of 1.8% annually is actively adding rental demand.
+Budget for one month of vacancy per year in your underwriting to be conservative.
+Population growth of 1.8% annually is actively adding rental demand, creating a tailwind for landlords.

 Gross Rent Multiplier

 Kingsville's GRM (price divided by annual rent) is 8.8x.
-A GRM under 12x is excellent — it means you're paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+A GRM under 12x is excellent — it means you are paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+Markets with GRMs this low typically attract institutional and out-of-state investors seeking yield, which can create competition for the best deals.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Kingsville's median GRM, target properties where you can achieve rents above $1,420 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $150,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Rental Income Projection